 Don’t Restrict the Training to Work Hours

 Even though profit shouldn’t be the sole focus of the organisation, it is the raison d’être of the retail industry.
 As such, retail employees are going to be focused on converting every customer that comes through the door.
 If their training programme is so cumbersome that they have to choose between selling and learning, they’ll favour the former.

 One of the key benefits of an online learning solution is that the employees can take their training wherever they are.
 This gives the learners the opportunity to train in their own time and at their own pace.
-Now they just need an incentive to devote their free time to improving their skills.
+Now they just need an incentive to devote their free time to improve their skills.
 Luckily, we can…

 Make it More Than Just Training